hphelion/documentation/migration-details.md

 permalink: /migration-details/

 ---
-# HP Cloud Services version 12.12 to 13.5 assisted transit ion
+# HP Cloud Services version 12.12 to 13.5 assisted transition

 This page provides with the key details you need to perform an assisted transition--using the HP Cloud support team--from version 12.12 to 13.5 of the HP Cloud software services.
 If you plan on performing the migration yourself without support services, surf over to the [transition overview](/migration-overview) page for details.